-The purpose of town-planning legislation and its evolution in the United Kingdom.
-The NSW Local Government Act, 1919 (and relevant Ordinances), in particular Parts XI, XII and XIIA; residential district proclamations, sub-division regulations; preparation, approval and implementation of planning schemes.
-Interim development control, compensation, betterment, resumption, appeals.
-The State Planning Authority Act.
-1963.
+The purpose of town planning legislation and its evolution in the United Kingdom and Australia.
+The NSW Local Government Act 1919 (and relevant ordinances), in particular Parts XI and XII.
+The Environmental Planning and Assessment Act 1979 and related regulations and policies.
+The Land and Environment Court Act 1979 and related regulations and rules.
+Other Acts related to environmental planning in NSW.
 Nature of legislation in other States.